billkarsh/SpikeGLX/Markdown/GateTab_Help.md

 To enable manual override:

 On the `Gates Tab` check `Show enable/disable recording button`.
-The button will appear on the Graphs Window main `Run Toolbar` at run time.
+The button will appear on the Graphs window main `Run Toolbar` at run time.

 If this button is shown you also have the option of setting the initial triggering state of a new run to disabled or enabled.